Man writing in a notebook his versions of what is a strong password Man writing in a notebook his versions of what is a strong password

 Our brains are designed to remember visuals and ordered events.
 Leverage this mental wiring to help you memorize the words in your strong password.
 This trick is one of the secrets used by the top competitors in the World Memory Championships.

-Same vector graphic of a cartoon duck holding a to-go cup of coffee this time with a starbucks logo on it still next to that same horribly-photoshopped pile of 14 gloves
+Same vector graphic of a cartoon duck holding a to-go cup of coffee this time with a Starbucks logo on it still next to that same horribly-photoshopped pile of 14 gloves

 In my duck example, I might add a mental logo to the coffee cup to recall that the password belongs to my Starbucks login.